-Course Details The course comprises six taught modules and a research project, and provides a broad foundation in cyber security.
+Course Details The course comprises seven taught modules and a research project, and provides a broad foundation in cyber security.

 The MSc in Applied Cyber Security is available in a full-time or a part-time option.

 Full-time (1-year): Consists of seven taught modules (120 CATS points) and a 3-4 month practical project of a research nature (60 CATS).
 Students study seven taught modules (120 CATS).
 They will also commence an individual research project (60 CATS).

 Part-time (2+ years): Part-time students are normally enrolled for two years.
 The first year will normally compromise three taught modules (60 CATS), and the second year normally comprises three taught modules (60 CATS) plus an individual research project (60 CATS).